znibblol/puntportalen/README.md

 ---

 ### Todo:
-* [ ] Update Beerbets when a new beerbet has been posted
+* [ ] Update Beerbets when a new beerbet has been posted (wrong with the vuex mutations here)
-* [ ] Why doesn't the beerbets automaticly load on pagereload?
 ---

 * [x] Create server folder